tpronk/somef-demo-repo/README.md

 Snippets of code contained in the repository.
 # Support channels
 Help channels one can use to get support about the target software component.
-# Logo
-Main logo used to represent the target software component.

 # Ontologies
 URL and path to the ontology files present in the repository.